10 best garden forks to spruce up your soil

 Updated on

-When it comes to spring cleaning, getting the best garden fork is one of the first things you should be looking to update.
-You may want to aerate your flower patches or uproot any old plants that may need some care.
+When it comes to spring cleaning, getting the best garden fork is one of the first of your garden tools you should be looking to update.
+While standalone aerators are worth considering if you have a lot of ground to cover, a garden fork can help aerate your flower patches or uproot any old plants that may need some care.
 You should have this handy tool in your garden, especially if you're looking to turn over lots of patches in the new season.
-Pair a garden fork with a spade, and you can get to work in no time.
+Pair a decent fork with a garden spade, and you can get to work in no time.

 Investing in a good garden fork is something that will save you money in the long run, as well as make your gardening experience far easier.
 From high-quality wooden handles to steel that stays sturdy, buying a good fork is well worth your money.